luickk/basicWebserver/README.md

-# basic Webserver
+# Basic Webserver

-The webserver is implemented by the HTTP  specification as defined in 199* and can be found [here](https://www.w3.org/Protocols/HTTP/HTTP2.html) and [here](https://datatracker.ietf.org/doc/html/rfc2616), which is simpler and features less complex capabilities which aren't included in a "basic" webserver anyways.
+The webserver is implemented by the HTTP specification as defined in 199* which can be found [here](https://datatracker.ietf.org/doc/html/rfc2616).
+This repository consists of a simple webserver with only minor support of http features.

+The goal of the project was to build a thread safe, memory efficient and fast as well as secure webserver by considering good practices and common safety concepts.